-On the other hand, objects and growths can also obstruct nasal passages.
+On the other hand, objects and growths can also obstruct the dog’s airways in their nasal passages.
 If your dog acquires a new snoring habit that doesn’t go away no matter what position they’re sleeping in, a vet check is a good idea.

 2. Breed Anatomy

-Brachycephalic—or flat-faced—breeds are prone to snoring.
+Brachycephalic—or flat-faced—breeds are prone to snoring due to breathing issues.
 That cute flat face requires lots of things to be compressed together more than in other dogs, and this can lead to lots of extra airway noise.

 Their airways are shorter, their tongues are bigger (relative to the size of their mouths), their soft palates are longer (causing them to flap loosely down in the back of the throat), and their nostrils are narrower and tend to collapse in on themselves.
 All of these changes lead to body parts and tissues getting in the way of airflow, making it harder to move air in and out.

 If you share your pillow with a bulldog, pug, boxer, or Frenchie, keep listening to your dog.
 Most of them will snore, but if you notice a persistent change in their snore or they seem to be struggling more than normal to breathe easily, contact your vet ASAP.

 For dogs whose breathing is more profoundly affected, there are some surgeries available to open up those airways a bit (first to widen the nostrils, and sometimes a second procedure to shorten the soft palate).
 These procedures, when necessary, can improve comfort and quality of life for these dogs in a big way; struggling to breathe has consequences over time.
 Don’t hesitate to ask your vet if they might be recommended for your flat-faced cutie!